SPIRe Internship Programme

 Information for students

-The UCD School of Politics and International Relations (SPIRe) has established an internship programme for graduate students undertaking MA programmes in Politics, International Relations, International Political Economy, International Development and Nationalism and Ethnic Conflict.
-You can either opt for a Masters thesis or an internship for at least 480 hours, typically undertaken from June to August.
-Students doing an MSc will focus on the research element of the degree and are therefore excluded from the internship programme.
+The UCD School of Politics and International Relations (SPIRe) has established an internship programme for graduate students undertaking MA programmes in Politics, International Relations, International Political Economy, International Development, Peace and Conflict, MEconSc European Public Affairs and Law and MSc Human Rights.
+You can either opt for a Masters thesis, or an internship for at least 480 hours, typically undertaken from June to August.
+Discounting the MSc Human Rights, students doing any other MSc will focus on the research element of the degree and are therefore excluded from the internship programme.

-Note that internships are in principle in the summer months and not during the teaching term - some of the opportunities outlined below might therefore not suit.
+Note that internships are in principle completed during the summer months and not during teaching term - therefore some of the opportunities outlined below might not suit.

 Information for host organisations